 Isn’t she around…Maryanne’s age? whispered something in the back of his mind.

 “Shut the hell up,” Neil hissed, turning back to face the seat in front of him, ignoring a confused frown from the woman to his left.

 Neil leaned back and closed his eyes, the book held in his lap.
 He didn’t know what he was doing here, but he figured he might as well enjoy the two things that still held any sort of pleasure for him: sleep and alcohol.
-The latter would be provided once the flight was in motion.
+The latter would be provided once the plane was at cruising altitude.

 The pilot’s voice came over the intercom and spoke a few introductory words.
 He welcomed the passengers to his flight, thanked them for choosing Quantum Airlines…as if any of them would be here without the deep discounts they’d been offered.

 Not that Neil cared enough to judge them.
 More than fifteen years had passed since Neil last cared about anything.

 By the time Neil arrived in Brunswick, the sky had filled with clouds.
 They weren’t rainclouds: they were white, and the sun was shining through them, bringing the area to an inconsistently warm temperature.

 In his life before, Neil had been an English teacher.
 How many days, months, years had he spent teaching disinterested adolescents the importance of such-and-such metaphors?
 After a lifetime of translating all written words into What did the author mean? or What is the purpose of this?, Neil had actually come to think of the real world in these terms, as if everything was dictated by a Higher Being who found pleasure in creating real-life metaphors.